cs-fullstack-2020-spring/200324-react-routes-ic-autumn-ragland/README.md

 - Reference the `AppContainer` component in App.js

 - Create a class based component called `DeveloperQuotes`
-- Display a the quote and author of developer quotes films from this api : https://programming-quotes-api.herokuapp.com/quotes
+- Display the quote and author of developer quotes from this api : https://programming-quotes-api.herokuapp.com/quotes

 Using Routes
 - Install react-router-dom using this command in the terminal INSIDE your react app : `npm install react-router-dom`